AdaCore/spark2014/lrm/source/introduction.rst

 - The language design shall support the case for soundness of analysis.
   Language features that defy sound analysis will be eliminated or their use constrained to meet this goal.
+See section :ref:`main_restricts` for further details.

 - The language shall offer an *unambiguous* semantics.
 In Ada terminology, this means that all erroneous and unspecified behavior shall be eliminated.
-[This means implementation-defined and partially-specified features will be outside of SPARK 2014 by definition, though their use could be allowed and a warning generated for the user.
+[This means implementation-defined and partially-specified features will be outside of
+  |SPARK| by definition, though their use could be allowed and a warning generated for the user.
   See section :ref:`in_out` for further details.]

 - |SPARK| shall provide counterparts of all language features and analysis